Costa Brava, Spain Guide

 Why Costa Brava, Spain?

-• The Costa Brava is home to some of the best seafood restaurants in the world.
+- The Costa Brava is home to the largest Greco-Roman archaeological site in Spain at Empúries.

 Costa Brava, Spain Weather/Climate